How Many Promises of God Are in the Bible?

 Matthew Henry, commenting on Romans 8:28, wrote: "God does not promise to make all things pleasant.
 He promises to make all things useful.
 The difference between the two is the entire distance between a comfortable religion and a true one."

-How to read the promises honestly
+How to read the promises honestly?

 Reading God's promises well requires three habits.